palewire/django-calaccess-raw-data/docs/index.rst

 django-calaccess-parser
 =======================

-A simple Django app to download, extract and load the `CAL-ACCESS <http://www.sos.ca.gov/prd/cal-access/>`_ campaign finance and lobbying activity database.
+A Django app to download, extract and load campaign finance and lobbying activity data from the California Secretary of State's `CAL-ACCESS <http://www.sos.ca.gov/prd/cal-access/>`_  database

 Documentation
 -------------